Te Felicito (Shakira and Rauw Alejandro song): Commercial performance

 In the United States, "Te Felicito" topped the Billboard Latin Airplay chart with an audience impression of 10.52 million, extending Shakira's record as the female artist with the most number ones on the chart.
 The song also topped the Latin Pop Airplay, and Latin Rhythm Airplay.
 The song also peaked at number 10 on Hot Latin Songs chart.
 The song debuted at 88 on US Hot 100, becoming Shakira's 23rd and Rauw's fifth entry, later peaking at number 67.

 The song was successful throughout Latin America, reaching the top 10 on all charts it entered, and topping numerous airplay charts, including Argentina, Colombia, Costa Rica, El Salvador, Peru and Uruguay.
 "Te Felicito" also became Shakira's first number-one single on the Billboard Argentina Hot 100, which was launched in October 2018.

 "Te Felicito" peaked at number four on the Russian airplay chart.
 In Europe, the song peaked at number two in Spain, where the song was certified quadruple platinum by Promusicae for selling 240,000 units in the country.
 In Switzerland, the song debuted at number 88 on the week ending June 19 and reached number 71.

 Globally, the song peaked at number 11 on Billboard Global 200 chart, while peaking at number six on the Billboard Global 200 Excl.
 US.
 The song became Shakira's second top 100 entry on the Global 200 and her first top 10.
 It also became her second top 30 and first top 10 on the Excl.
 US chart.

 "Te Felicito" was the 15th most streamed song in summer 2022 on Spotify globally.

 Reception

 American news website BuzzFeed News named "Te Felicito" as one of the "26 Songs That Defined 2022" stating that "it feels like Colombian pop star Shakira doesn’t rest, and never misses."
-Latina placed the song at number 2 on its list of the Top 20 Songs of 2022 by Latina Artists stating that "the Colombian icon seemingly and masterfully channeled that heartbreak into one of the year’s most cutting kiss-off anthems.
-Like Rihanna in 'Take a Bow,' Shakira compared an ex-lover to an actor who played a part during their relationship.
-Shakira got her groove back".
-Billboard magazine named "Te Felicito" as one of the 17 Biggest Song Collaborations of 2022.
+Latina magazine placed the song at number two on their list of the “Top 20 Songs of 2022 by Latina Artists”, stating that "the Colombian icon seemingly and masterfully channeled that heartbreak into one of the year’s most cutting kiss-off anthems.
+Like Rihanna in 'Take a Bow', Shakira compared an ex-lover to an actor who played a part during their relationship.
+Shakira got her groove back."
+Billboard magazine named "Te Felicito" as one of the “17 Biggest Song Collaborations of 2022”.